A series of photo stories from my trip to Nepal (Sep 2017 - Dec 2017)

 My first experience of a crossroads to the south of the ring road was quite terrifying to say the least!
 After becoming more used to the traffic I decided to follow the road and document the people and places I saw along the way:

 I spent 12 days trekking through the Ruby Valley towards the foothills of the Ganesh Himal mountain range.
 We walked through small rural communities along the way eventually reaching our midway point of a hot springs situated in a narrow valley not far from the Ganesh II peak.
 I started the trek later than the rest of the group so I hiked alone with two guides for four days to meet the group.
 This was my first time trekking, so it took a bit of getting used to, especially with a huge bag plus my camera gear!

-It was a fascinating experience to explore these very rural communities that were up to three days walk from any driveable roads.
-We would pass lines of horses and buffalo transporting goods from the nearest town, and see people carrying huge loads covering miles of ground everyday.
+It was a fascinating experience to explore these very rural communities that were up to three days walk from any drivable roads.
+We would pass lines of horses and buffalo transporting goods from the nearest town, and see people carrying huge loads covering miles of ground every day.
 It was interesting to visit these mountainous communities that were so disconnected from the rest of Nepal.

 Rochan lives in a small village called Bhimiri Gaun in the Gorkha region of Nepal.
 I lived with Rochan and his family for a few weeks, over a space of 3 months.
 Although he spoke almost no English we made a strong connection, when I first arrived in the village Rochan and his brother Kochan looked after me for the day, we spent the day playing football, badminton and cards.
 We picked fruit from the trees and walked to the top of the hill and got a glimpse of the Himalayas, It was brilliant to discover this new village through the eyes of these children.